ricardo8aib/terraform-templates/templates/lambda-custom-layer/README.md

 ## Deleting the Lambda function

-This function can be deleted using the make command `make destroy-lambda-pandas` from the root directory of this repo or by running the following command within this directory:
+This function can be deleted using the make command `make destroy-lambda-custom-layer` from the root directory of this repo or by running the following command within this directory:

 ``` bash
 terraform destroy -auto-approve